Iusztin-Bianca/trail-running-time-predictor/README.md

 ## How It Works

 ### Inference (Prediction)
-1. User uploads a GPX file
+1. User uploads a GPX file (race route file - it can be downloaded from Strava/Garmin apps)
 2. Route is split into segments (of maximum 1000m) by terrain type (uphill / downhill / flat)
 3. For each segment, 17 features are extracted (gradient, distance, elevation, energy cost, etc.)
 4. Model predicts time for each segment independently